-Catherine Hokin is a Glasgow-based author, writing fiction inspired by World War Two.
-She has had four books published by Bookouture since 2019, all of which are partly based in Berlin and are available as e-books and paperbacks.
+Catherine Hokin is a Glasgow-based author, writing fiction inspired by World War Two and the Cold War.
+She has had eleven books published by Bookouture and Grand Central Publishing in the USA since 2020, all of which are partly or wholly based in Berlin and are available as e-books, audiobooks and paperbacks.

 The Fortunate Ones, is a story of love and survival set in Berlin and Buenos Aires.
 Felix and Hannah meet unexpectedly in a Berlin dance hall.
 They are instantly smitten and immediately separated.
 Felix goes searching for the beautiful girl in blue but ‘Hannah’ is not who she seems and, when they encounter each other again, it is in the most terrible of circumstances.